Work With Us

 Firefighting takes physical endurance and mental stamina.
 The season can be a long, tough haul.
 And it’s not for everyone.
 Be prepared to sleep in a tent and work 12 hours a day, for weeks at a time (and be compensated handsomely for all that overtime*).
 However, be warned: The conditions aren’t pretty.
 For starters, you are in the middle of wildfire.
 You will be fighting fires and nothing else – for weeks at a time.
 If you can soot up every day, face the heat, and still have a smile on your face, you’ve got the grit that we want.

 * Note: Strategic Wildfire offers paid travel, daily and weekly overtime

 We are always looking for seasoned, experienced wildland firefighters that are a good fit with our organization.
-Training in this field is always a bonus, but not required as we are willing to work with and train the right candidates.
+Training and proven experience in this field is always a bonus, but not required as we are willing to work with and train the right candidates.
 Any experience or training would be an asset for both the Type 2 and 3 crews we provide.

 The best wildland firefighters are just as comfortable in the outdoors as they are in their own home.
 They camp, hike, explore, and fish for fun.
 If you’ve got this far, you must have a few good camping/fishing stories, and at least your own gear, including:

 - » A warm sleeping bag